Bonds, interest rates, and inflation

 One way to help manage risks associated with interest rate changes is to establish a bond ladder.
 With this strategy, you purchase bonds with different maturity dates to create a predictable income stream that is prepared for rates to either rise or fall.

 You can also try to reduce interest rate risk by using Treasury Inflation-Protected Securities (TIPS), which are designed to keep pace with inflation.
-Some investors use floating-rate securities, which are tied to a benchmark index and regularly reset interest payments, to minimize interest rate risk, although they may have to assume more credit risk.
+For example, some investors use floating-rate securities, which are tied to a benchmark index and regularly reset interest payments, to minimize interest rate risk, although they may have to assume more credit risk.

 As with any investment decision, stay focused on your goals, time horizon, and risk tolerance when you invest in bonds.